EchoMAV/PiStreamer/README.md

 ```

 ## Daemon operation
-To fork the process and run it in the background, you can use
+To run the streamer and all ffmpeg processes in the background run the following:
 ```
-python pistreamer_v2.py --daemon
+python pistreamer_v2.py
 ```

 ### To kill the dameon